Code-Institute-Submissions/tamirgen-DjangoHotelReservation_MayResub/README.md

  ![validation check](https://github.com/tamirgen/Tic-Tac-Toe/blob/main/assests/images/ttt-illegal-moves.jpg?raw=true)

-- If the the room is available, he will be transffered to a confirmation page
+- If the the room is available, he will be transferred to a confirmation page

 <br>

 ![validation check](https://github.com/tamirgen/Tic-Tac-Toe/blob/main/assests/images/ttt-illegal-moves.jpg?raw=true)

-- If the room is booked, he will get an error massage
+- If the room is booked, he will get an error message

 <br>